tAnother/gotcp/Milestone.md

 }

 func (n *Node) sendRipRequest(){
-   // for each interface of the router
+   // for each interface [i] of the router
         // Marshal RIP msg to []bytes
+        ripMsg := &RIPMsg{Command: RoutingCmdTypeRequest}
         // Wrap it into Packet
+        bytesToSend, err := ripMsg.Marshal()
-        // Send the packet to the interface UDP?
+        // Send the packet to the interface's neighbors [n] n.Send(destIP, msg, 200) // we might need to change msg type from string to byte }
-}

 func (n *Node) sendUpdateToNeighbors(){
-    // 1. get rip data from the node
+    // 1. get ripmsg from the node ripMsg := n.routingTableToRipMsg()
-    // 2. for each interface f of the router
-            // 2.1. for each rip entry, update the cost using split horizon and poison reverse
+        // 2. for each rip entry, update the cost using split horizon and poison reverse
-                // If rip entry and the interface f belongs to the same subnet and the cost is not 0
+            // if rt.NextHop is one of the neighbors and the cost is not 0
-                // It means this node does not have better knowledge about interface f than the neighboring node.
-So we should set the ripEntry cost to infinity
+                // It means this node does not have better knowledge about the destatination than the neighboring node.
+So we should set the corresponding ripEntry's cost to infinity
         // 3.
 Marshal the ripMsg
         // 4.
 Wrap it to the packet
         // 5.
-Send the packet to the interface UDP
+Send the packet to the neighbor interface }

-}
+func (n *Node) routingTableToRipMsg() *RIPMsg{}

 //should be triggered whenever a interface's state is chanegd func (n *Node) SendTriggeredUpdate(updatedEntry []ripEntry){} //should be similar to sendUpdateToNeighbors.